LucioSt/symfony_tests/README.md

 symfony_tests
 =============

-A Symfony2/3 bundle to generate a CRUD (Create-Read-Update-Delete with a controller, routes, views, form-type) for a simple Contact form.
+CRUD using PHP & Symfony2/3 for a simple Contact form.

 ### Were used: